kusti8/proton-native/docs/component_APIs/grid.md

 ### enabled

-Whether the Grid is enabled.
+Whether the Form is enabled.

 | **Type** | **Required** |
 | --- | --- |